All Episodes

 Frankly, an innocent mistake.

-The speech was still, you know, Newt, I think had a good line about that.
+The speech was still, you know, Newt, I think, had a good line about that.

-It's such nonsense that the media has nothing to cover here, so they fixate on the insignificant, just you know, because she did hit a really good grand slam, as Newt said, and then they want to turn it into at least a double.
+So they fixate on the insignificant just, you know, because she did hit a really good grand slam, as Newt said, and then they want to turn it into at least a double.

-They can't have her, you know, they can't allow the Trumps to become a fascination with the American people and become almost JFK like, you know, Camelot.
+They can't have her, you know, they can't allow the Trumps to become a fascination with the American people and become almost JFK-like, you know, Camelot.

-Why can't we let that happen?
+Why could we let that happen?

 There's a report today that is very disturbing to me.